jckantor/CBE30338-Sp2020/README.md

 # CBE30338 - Spring 2020 Continuation

 This is a repository of class materials for for on-line continuation of [CBE 303338 Chemical Process Control](http://jckantor.github.io/CBE30338/) for Spring, 2020.
-The shift from a traditional in-person course to a course delivered on-line to a distributed audience has dictated a shift in teaching methods, materials, and format.
+The shift from a traditional in-person course to an on-line course for a distributed audience, caused by the global outbreak of COVID-19, dictates a shift in teaching methods, materials, and format.
 The purpose of this repository is to organize the materials and make them accessible to students, teaching assistants, and any other interested party.

 ## Week 0.
-March 16 -- 22
+March 16 -- 22, Preparation.

 There are no class meetings this week.
-However, please use this week to prepare for the on-line continuation to commence on March 23.
-To this end, please pay attention to the following the following details:
+Please use this week to prepare for the on-line continuation to commence on March 23.
+Pay attention to the following the following details:

-*
+* We will be making extensive use of Zoom for office hours, on-classes, and laboratory sessions.
+Please verify that you can access Zoom by joining the test meeting **with video** at [https://zoom.us/test](https://zoom.us/test).

-Do they have a laptop or home computer?
+* Please confirm that you have a working installation of the Anaconda distribution of Python.
+If in doubt, reinstall a fresh download available from [Anaconda.com](https://www.anaconda.com/).

-Do they have a webcam and the Zoom app installed?
+**Please let me know immediately if you don't have access to a laptop or you don't have adequate internet connectivity.
+The University has resources available to assist with these situations.**

-Do they have access to their digital files backed up on the cloud (Google Drive)?
+## Week 1.
+March 23 - 27.
+Linear Programming and Steady State Optimization

-Do they have access to content resources (books, articles, videos)?
+* Monday, March 23.
+Virtual office hours, 1:30 - 4pm EDT
-What is their experience in learning online?
-What assistance might they need?
+* Tuesday, March 24.
+Class Meeting, 11-12:15pm (EDT)

-##
+* Thursday, March 26.
+Class Meeting, 11-12:15pm (EDT)

-Week 1
+* Friday, March 27.
+Lab Session, 11:30 - 2pm (EDT)

-Week 2
+## Week 2.
+March 30 - April 3.
+Dynamic Optimization and Optimal Control

-Week 3
+## Week 3.
+April 6 - April 10.
+Model Predictive Control

-Week 4 (if needed)
+## Week 4 April 13 - April 17.

-Week 5 (if needed)
+## Week 5 April 20 - April 24.

-Week 6 (if needed)
+## Week 6 April 27 - April 29.